 About the Sonoma Creek Watershed

-Sonoma Creek watershed is a 166-square-mile valley 45 miles north of San Francisco.
+The Sonoma Creek Watershed is a 166-square-mile valley 45 miles north of San Francisco.

-We all live in a watershed; in Sonoma Valley, all creeks drain to the marshes and tide lands fringing San Pablo Bay.
+We all live in a watershed; in Sonoma Valley, all creeks drain to the marshes and tidelands ringing San Pablo Bay.
 Thus, the Sonoma Valley is part of the Sonoma Creek watershed.

-To learn more about our watershed, see these valuable Sonoma Ecology Center resources:
+To learn more about our watershed, see these Sonoma Ecology Center resources

 What is a Watershed? – Downloadable educational handout (pdf, front and back) explaining the meaning and importance of a watershed, with details about our own Sonoma Creek Watershed.
-We use it when we teach throughout Sonoma Valley schools!
+We use it when we teach in Sonoma Valley schools.

 SEC’s Event Calendar – for upcoming hikes, outings, and volunteer opportunities to understand, appreciate and sustain our watershed.

 - Sonoma County’s ActiveMap, which shows General Plan designations, zoning, land use, and many other characteristics of land in unincorporated Sonoma County.

 - The Bay Area Conservation Lands Network and its Explorer tool, highlighting a science-based plan for protecting the Bay Area’s unique natural heritage.